germs-lab/blast_crash_course/mgrast/index.md

 Just like the NCBI databases, there are many ways you can interact with MG-RAST, and the web interface is possibly the *worst* way.

 Another way you could work with MG-RAST is to download the entire database and then write parsers to get what you want out of it.
-I've also found this incredibly painful but if you want to do that, you can find its database [here] (ftp://ftp.metagenomics.anl.gov/data/M5nr/).
+I've also found this incredibly painful but if you want to do that, you can find its database [here](ftp://ftp.metagenomics.anl.gov/data/M5nr/).

 The best way to access MG-RAST data in my experience is to learn to use their API.
-MG-RAST has done a decent job publishing `API documentation <http://api.metagenomics.anl.gov/>`_ -- it just takes a bit of practice to understand its structure.
+MG-RAST has done a decent job publishing [API documentation](http://api.metagenomics.anl.gov/) -- it just takes a bit of practice to understand its structure.

 Example Usage
 -------------